 Signal inputs to the controller attach to the main printed circuit board (PCB) or to expansion driver cards.
 Each input signal is assigned a letter, A through Z, for program identification.
-Analog outputs (4-20mA) are assigned an ID of C1 through C8.
+Analog outputs (4-20mA) are assigned letters as well.
 Digital outputs are assigned numbers 1 through 9.